cddlimited/generator-cdd/README.md

 - Run `yo cdd:module` to create a new sass module (you will be asked for the module name)

+### Generate Documentation:

+The generator comes with frontend-md bundled.

+- Run `frontend-md` to create a `FRONTEND.md` file with the folder structure and documentation from your js and scss files.
+Check their (github)[https://github.com/animade/frontend-md] for more information.

 ## License

 MIT